CRIMSONHydra/navi-october/README.md

 # navi-october
 Hacktoberfest contributions.

-Add any projects to contribute folder
+Add any projects to Projects folder